CRossel87a/cometbft/docs/core/running-in-production.md

 key-value database.
 If you want maximal performance, it may be best to install the real C-implementation of LevelDB and compile CometBFT to use that using `make build COMETBFT_BUILD_OPTIONS=cleveldb`.
-See the [install instructions](../introduction/install.md) for details.
+See the [install instructions](../guides/install.md) for details.

 CometBFT keeps multiple distinct databases in the `$CMTHOME/data`:

 - `blockstore.db`: Keeps the entire blockchain - stores blocks,
-  block commits, and block meta data, each indexed by height.
+  block commits, and block metadata, each indexed by height.
 Used to sync new peers.
-- `evidence.db`: Stores all verified evidence of misbehaviour.
+- `evidence.db`: Stores all verified evidence of misbehavior.
-- `state.db`: Stores the current blockchain state (ie. height, validators, consensus params).
+- `state.db`: Stores the current blockchain state (i.e. height, validators, consensus params).
 Only grows if consensus params or validators change.
 Also used to temporarily store intermediate results during block processing.
-- `tx_index.db`: Indexes txs (and their results) by tx hash and by DeliverTx result events.
+- `tx_index.db`: Indexes transactions and by tx hash and height.
+The tx results are indexed if they are added to the `FinalizeBlock` response in the application.

-By default, CometBFT will only index txs by their hash and height, not by their DeliverTx result events.
-See [indexing transactions](../app-dev/indexing-transactions.md) for details.
+By default, CometBFT will only index transactions by their hash and height, if you want the result events to be indexed, see [indexing transactions](../app-dev/indexing-transactions.md) for for details.

 Applications can expose block pruning strategies to the node operator.
 Please read the documentation of your application to find out more details.